sriyogesh94/dcos-docs/1.9/usage/cli/install.md

     **Important:** The CLI must be installed on a system that is external to your DC/OS cluster.

-1.  **Mac OS X and Linux:** Make the CLI binary executable.
+1. Make the CLI binary executable.

     ```bash
     chmod +x dcos
     ```
-    **Tip:** If your system is unable to find the executable, you may need to re-open the command prompt or add the installation directory to your PATH environment variable manually.

 1. Point the CLI to your DC/OS master node.
 In this example, `http://example.com` is the master node IP address.

     ```bash
-    ./dcos config set core.dcos_url http://example.com
+    dcos config set core.dcos_url http://example.com
     ```

-1. Authenticate your CLI with your master node and set the auth token:
+1. Authenticate your CLI with your master node and set the auth token.

     ```bash
     dcos auth login
     ```

+    **Tip:** If your system is unable to find the executable, you may need to re-open the command prompt or add the installation directory to your PATH environment variable manually.

     Follow the instructions in the DC/OS CLI.
 For more information about security, see the [documentation](/docs/1.9/administration/id-and-access-mgt/).